ALapinskas/gameserver/README.md

 # gameserver
-Simple nodejs server for multiusers usage: multiplayer games, chats, webrtc calls, etc. It allows to create independent sessions.
+Simple nodejs server for multiuser usage: multiplayer games, chats, webrtc apps, etc. It allows to create independent sessions.
 Websocket based.

 # The idea
     Each session should have its own id, or name.